jrfaudree/HOM/rq.md

 ______

 - Section 2.5
-  - As you read through this section, make a list of the mathematical topics.
+  - As you read through this section, make a list of the mathematical topics/problems mentioned.
 What is on that list?
   - What time period is meant by "Old Babylonian"?
   - How did Babylonians multiply?
 Divide?
   - How did Babylonians handle fractions?
   - What is a table of reciprocals and how was it used?
-  - What fallacy does Burton suggest lead to the Babylonians in-depth look at the relationship between perimeter and area?
+  - What fallacy does Burton suggest lead to the Babylonians' in-depth study of the relationship between perimeter and area?
   - Why did Babylonians solve multiple types of quadratic equations?
-  -
+  - Describe other ways in which the Babylonians' approach to quadratic equations is different from our.
+(There is no observation that is too simple or obvious here.)
+  - Burton asserts that the Babylonians " outstripped " the Egyptians.
+What is his argument?
+Do you agree?
+  - What we understand about the mathematics of any particular group of people is (obviously) dependent on the documentation that survives to be studied.
+Describe how the **nature of the surviving documents** impacts what we know about the mathematics of ancient Egyptians and Babylonians.

 <div style="padding-bottom: 40px"></div>